Shawnee: 17th century

-Sometime before 1670, a group of Shawnee migrated to the Savannah River area.
-The English based in Charles Town, South Carolina, were contacted by these Shawnee in 1674.
-They forged a long-lasting alliance.
-The Savannah River Shawnee were known to the Carolina English as "Savannah Indians".
-Around the same time, other Shawnee groups migrated to Florida, Maryland, Pennsylvania, and other regions south and east of the Ohio country.
-Pierre Le Moyne d'Iberville, founder of New Orleans and the French colony of La Louisiane, writing in his journal in 1699, describes the Shawnee (or as he spells them, Chaouenons) as "the single nation to fear, being spread out over Carolina and Virginia in the direction of the Mississippi."
+Sometime prior to 1670, a group of Shawnee migrated to the Savannah River region.
+These Shawnee made contact with English colonists based in Charles Town, South Carolina, in 1674, and the two groups formed a long-lasting alliance.
+The Savannah River Shawnee became known to the Carolina English as the "Savannah Indians."
+At roughly the same time, other Shawnee groups migrated to Florida, Maryland, Pennsylvania, and additional regions south and east of the Ohio country.
+Pierre Le Moyne d'Iberville, founder of New Orleans and the French colony of La Louisiane, wrote in his journal in 1699 that the Shawnee (whom he spelled Chaouenons) were "the single nation to fear, being spread out over Carolina and Virginia in the direction of the Mississippi."

-Historian Alan Gallay speculates that the Shawnee migrations of the middle to late 17th century were probably driven by the Beaver Wars, which began in the 1640s.
-Nations of the Iroquois Confederacy invaded from the east to secure the Ohio Valley for hunting grounds.
-The Shawnee became known for their widespread settlements, extending from Pennsylvania to Illinois and to Georgia.
-Among their known villages were Eskippakithiki in Kentucky, Sonnionto (also known as Lower Shawneetown) in Ohio, Chalakagay near what is now Sylacauga, Alabama, Chalahgawtha at the site of present-day Chillicothe, Ohio, Old Shawneetown, Illinois, and Suwanee, Georgia.
-Their language became a lingua franca for trade among numerous tribes.
-They became leaders among the tribes, initiating and sustaining intertribal resistance to European and Euro-American expansion.
+Historian Alan Gallay has suggested that Shawnee migrations during the mid-to-late 17th century were likely driven by the Beaver Wars, which began in the 1640s.
+During this period, nations of the Iroquois Confederacy advanced westward to secure the Ohio Valley as hunting territory.
+The Shawnee became known for their extensive network of settlements, which stretched from Pennsylvania to Illinois and southward to Georgia.
+Among their documented villages were Eskippakithiki in Kentucky; Sonnionto (also known as Lower Shawneetown) in Ohio; Chalakagay near present-day Sylacauga, Alabama, Chalahgawtha at the site of modern Chillicothe, Ohio; Old Shawneetown, Illinois; and Suwanee, Georgia.
+Their language became a lingua franca for trade among numerous tribes, and the Shawnee emerged as influential leaders, initiating and sustaining intertribal resistance to European and Euro-American expansion.